Claims — March 17, 2026

 Packet Pages 3–4

-The following Donation Acceptance Forms are presented for Town Council acceptance.
+The following donation acceptance forms are presented to the Town Council for acceptance.

 Donation — Schilling Brothers Lumber & Hardware, Inc.